shadowknight55/capstone/README.md

 ## Solution Overview

 ### Project Description
-LearnPad is a modern, AI-powered digital mathematics workspace that connects students and teachers in a collaborative environment.
+Polypad Playground is a modern, AI-powered digital mathematics workspace that connects students and teachers in a collaborative environment.
 Students can practice math, save and submit work, and receive instant AI or teacher feedback.
 Teachers can manage cohorts, review student submissions, and track progress.
 Admins can manage users and approve teacher accounts.
 The platform is built for accessibility, responsiveness, and ease of use.

 ### Key Features
 - Interactive mathematics workspace (via Polypad API)